LukaJCB/PathHub/ARCHITECTURE.md

 ### Storage Service

-This service stores encrypted binary blobs along with an userId marked as the owner and a nonce.
+This service stores encrypted binary blobs along with an userId marked as the owner, a key for authenticating reads and a nonce.
 Every blob is indexed by a randomly generated 128 bit value.
 The api allows to create or update a blob using a PUT endoint and allows retrieving via a GET endpoint.
 Updating a blob is only possible if the userId in the JWT passed in the request matches the owner of the blob.
-Crucially the GET endpoint does not require privileged access, anyone with an account can access it.
-This is okay because there is no unencrypted metadata on the file and to access any file you would have to guess a 128 bit value which is all but impossible.
-Furthermore the GET endpoint will not expose the owner's id, so without decrypting it you won't know who the owner is or anything about the file you downloaded
+The GET endpoint requires passing the key, otherwise the service will return a 404 as if the blob blob didn't exist.

 ### Message Broker Service